bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

 * Allow for number of cores in a kernel to be read from host.
 * Multiplier improvements
     * Pipeline multiplier to get a higher frequency.
     * We implemented a basic Montgomery multiplication without any FPGA optimizations so that it would be compatible with existing solvers.
 We could get around ~20% improvement by using Barrets algorithm or modifying bit width to remove the final check and subtraction.
+Currently the Montgomery multiplier completes one operation in 39 clock cycles at 250MHz, so 159ns latency for one Montgomery multiplication, but capable of 39 multiplications during this time so ~245M op/s.
     * Implement a redundant bit system through the Multiplier.